Who are we?

 Along the way we evolved into something broader by recognising that we could bring the benefits of our approach to a much wider audience by training competent and ethical practitioners, and supporting them as they built their practices.

 We were Police Officers for many years before finding a fascinating new way of helping people.
 While trainers at the Metropolitan Police Training School in Hendon, we pioneered the use of NLP and hypnosis in a unit dedicated to improving the performance of students who were failing their training.
 Over a three year period we developed a learning system based on NLP principles that could guarantee an improvement of 10-30% with only two and a half hours of coaching.
-Simultaneously I (Trevor) was establishing a hypnotherapy clinic that I ran in the evenings and weekends – a busy three years!
+Simultaneously I (Trevor) was establishing a hypnotherapy clinic that I ran in the evenings and weekends – it made for a busy three years!

 I discovered that many of the principles I’d developed with students who were scared of exams or had poor study skills, applied just as much to members of the public with a wide variety of presenting problems – and that they could be helped quickly too.
 Often it comes down to us not understanding how our brains work, and how to help them work better, so we’re often left at the mercy of a mental programme that runs for a positive reason, but with a negative effect.
 I believe that all such programmes, from smoking to phobias, to anxiety disorders, to confidence issues can all be changed.
 From this emerged the approach we’ve come to call Cognitive Hypnotherapy.

 When it came time for me to return to street duties we decided to plough a different furrow.
-I resigned and ran a full-time practice, as well as being brought in by several hypnotherapy schools to teach elements that I’d gained a reputation for – hypnotic language and the use of regression.
+I resigned and ran a full-time practice, as well as being brought in by several hypnotherapy schools to teach elements that I’d gained a reputation for – hypnotic language and the reframing of past events.
 Three years later Rebecca joined me and we launched Quest.
 We were very keen to teach a cognitive hypnotherapy course that we completely believed in, uncluttered by the tradition and dogma that I found abounded in hypnotherapy training.

 We both felt there was a niche for mainstream people who wanted to train in a modern approach to hypnotherapy based on sound science.
 We also felt that the public wanted to go to see those kinds of people too.
 We’ve been proven right on both counts.
 We attract students from a wide range of backgrounds who attract clients from a wide range of backgrounds, and we invest our time in helping them after graduation because it’s fun to see them build something they love and believe in, and also because they’re a great advert for us.
 In so many ways Quest is now much more than the two of us.